 1. Entrance Examinations to Y1 - 1st round

-CERMAT State Entrance Examinations 16 and 17 April 2024
+CERMAT State Entrance Examinations 15 and 16 April 2025

-Internal Entrance Examinations 22 April 2024
+Internal Entrance Examinations 1 April 2025

-2. Entrance Examinations to Y1 - 2nd round 23 April 2024
+2. Entrance Examinations to Y1 - 2nd round 1 April 2025

-3. Entrance Examinations to Y2 10 April 2024
+3. Entrance Examinations to Y2 1 April 2025

-4. Entrance Examinations to Y3 18 April 2024
+4. Entrance Examinations to Y3 1 April 2025

-5. Entrance Examinations to Y4 10 April 2024
+5. Entrance Examinations to Y4 1 April 2025

-Before being invited for the entrance exams, all candidates will attend an introductory interview with the Headmaster.
+Before being invited for the entrance exams, all candidates will attend an introductory interview with the Headmaster or the Senior Deputy Head.
 The interview forms an integral part of the admissions process, it is in English and it takes about 20 minutes.
 Exams will be set at the level appropriate for the year of entry.
 Samples of internal test papers as well as the exam requirements are available on the ECP website.

-Candidates for Y1 coming from Czech schools (ZŠ or gymnázium) need to take a combination of State Entrance Exams in Czech and Maths provided by CERMAT and our internal exams in Czech, Maths, English and a diagnostic Non-Verbal Reasoning test.
+Candidates for Y1 coming from Czech schools (ZŠ or gymnázium) need to take a combination of State Entrance Exams in Czech and Maths provided by CERMAT and our internal exams in Maths, English and a diagnostic Non-Verbal Reasoning test.
 If your child is registered in a Czech school, you will also have to fill in an additional form - the official application for CERMAT exams.
+The submission deadline is 20 February 2025.

-Information for the official application for CERMAT exams: KKOV: 79-43-K/61 Obor vzdělání: dvojjazyčné gymnázium IZO: 108 001 369 identifikátor školy: 600 006 140
+Information for the official application for CERMAT exams: KKOV: 79-43-K/61 Obor vzdělání: dvojjazyčné gymnázium IZO: 108 001 369 Identifikátor školy: 600 006 140

-Candidates for Y1 not taking CERMAT exams and candidates for Y2, Y3 and Y4 need to sit written internal entrance exams in English, Mathematics and Czech language (those who speak Czech) and a diagnostic Non-Verbal Reasoning test.
+Candidates for Y1 not taking CERMAT exams and candidates for Y2, Y3 and Y4 need to submit the online application by 7 March 2025.
+They will be invited to sit written internal entrance exams in English language, Mathematics, Czech language (those who speak Czech) and a diagnostic Non-Verbal Reasoning test.
 All written exams take place at the school on the date specified above.